 Cons of the Jolly Jumper with Portable Stand

 - Challenging to assemble/set up

 - Lightweight stand could pose stability issues for larger babies

-As you shop for a baby jumper for your child, there are many factors to consider, including cost, safety, your child’s size, personality and stage of development and the amount of space you have available for set-up and use.
-Fortunately, with the dozens of models and features available today, you’re sure to find a jumper that perfectly fits your family.
+As you shop for the best baby jumper for your child, there are many factors to consider, including cost, safety, your child’s size, personality and stage of development and the amount of space you have available for set-up and use.
+Fortunately, with the dozens of models and features available today, you’re sure to find the best baby jumper that perfectly fits your family.